Dietrich-L/CPM-65-for-Apple-II/README.md

 Filenames are CP/M-style d:filename.ext with d &lt;Drive A-H&gt;
 Programs must have .COM as extension and are loaded to $0800 and started there.

-The directory structure is CP/M-compatible.
-Disk images can be read with appropriate  tools like CPMTOOLS
+The directory structure is nearly CP/M-compatible.
+Disk images can be read with appropriate  tools <br>like CPMTOOLS or CpmtoolsGUI.
+A disdefs file is in the IMAGES section.
+However due to an inconsistency <br>in the file system implementation of these tools max.
+8 kB files can be written this way. <br>For the transfer of larger files, see separate documentation.

 The Disc format is 35 tracks/ 16 sectors/ 256 byte/sector. <br>It is defined in the BIOS.
 The BDOS operates on sector numbers.